AhmedHafez13/uptime-monitoring-bosta/development/project-plan.md

   - `config/`: Contains configuration files.
   - `tests/`: Contains unit and integration tests.

-- `docker/`: Contains Docker-related files for containerization.
+- `types/`: Contains TypeScript type definitions for the application's modules, functions, and variables.

+- `.git`: Hidden folder for Git version control.

+- `.gitignore`: Specifies files and directories to ignore in version control.

 - `backend.Dockerfile`: Dockerfile for the backend application.

 - `mongo.Dockerfile`: Dockerfile for MongoDB.

 - `docker-compose.yml`: Docker Compose file to orchestrate containers.

-- `.git`: Hidden folder for Git version control.

-- `.gitignore`: Specifies files and directories to ignore in version control.

 - `README.md`: Main README file that provides an overview of the project, setup instructions, and other important information.